PRODYNA-YASM/yasm-api-go/docs/ProjectParticipationCreate.md

 ### NewProjectParticipationCreate

-`func NewProjectParticipationCreate(id string, projectId string, personId string, ) *ProjectParticipationCreate`
+`func NewProjectParticipationCreate(timeframe Timeframed, id string, projectId string, personId string, ) *ProjectParticipationCreate`

 NewProjectParticipationCreate instantiates a new ProjectParticipationCreate object This constructor will assign default values to properties that have it defined,